MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 Initially the fluid is stratified with a reference potential temperature profile that varies from :math:`\theta=30 \text{ } ^{\circ}`\ C in the surface layer to :math:`\theta=2 \text{ } ^{\circ}`\ C in the bottom layer.
-The equation of state used in this experiment is linear
+The equation of state used in this experiment is linear:

 .. math::
    \rho = \rho_{0} ( 1 - \alpha_{\theta}\theta^{\prime} )